mehdi-moha/Data_Mining/README.md

-# License
+# License Agreement

 ## Copyright (c) 2025 Mehdi Mohammadi
 **All Rights Reserved.**

-This software and its associated files are **protected by copyright law**.
-Redistribution, modification, publication, or commercial use of this software **without explicit written permission from the author is strictly prohibited**.

-### **Terms of Use:**
-- ✅ You may use this software for **personal and educational** purposes.
-- ❌ You may NOT redistribute, modify, or publish this code **without prior authorization**.
+The use of any files, code, or content within **this repository** is **strictly prohibited** unless explicit written permission is granted by the author.

+### ❌ **Prohibited Actions:**
+- No personal or educational use is allowed.
+- No redistribution, modification, or publication is permitted.
+- No use in commercial, academic, or research projects without approval.

-- 📧 **For licensing inquiries or permission requests, please contact:** mehdi.mohammadi@outlook.com.
+📧 **To request permission, contact:** mehdi.mohammadi@outlook.com.

-By using this software, you agree to comply with these terms.
-Unauthorized use may result in legal action.
+Unauthorized use of this repository may result in legal action.